-Appraiser Not Required to Evaluate Effects of Hazardous Materials on Market S. Value Review and Possible Public Hearings19 Appraisals not in Compliance with USPAP and District Guidelines Will be Rejected Appraisal Product May Have to be Defended at Public Hearing or Closed Session т.
-Appraisal Update Factors Affecting Necessity to Update Appraisals U. Confidentiality Ар praisal Report Standards Exł nibit "A"
+S. Review and Possible Public Hearings 19

+Appraisals not in Compliance with USPAP and District Guidelines Will be Rejected Appraisal Product May Have to be Defended at Public Hearing or Closed Session

+Τ. Appraisal Update 19

+Factors Affecting Necessity to Update Appraisals

+U. Confidentiality 19

+Appraisal Document Ultimately Available to the Public

+Ap praisal Report Standards 20

+Exl nibit "A" 30